Nemile001/PORTFOLIO/README_Version5.md

 - If images appear missing, verify assets/profile.jpg exists and is committed.
 - Optionally optimize assets/profile.jpg (resize to ~400px wide, compress to reduce page load).

-If you want me to retry the automated creation/push after you create the empty repo in your Nemile001 account, reply "retry" and I will attempt the automated publish again immediately.
 ```